Martin-Bohring/Microservices/slides/index.md

 - But that was not sufficient or enterprice ready

   - So a description language (*WSDL*) was invented
-  - A way to relate calls to each other was invented (*WS-Adressing*)
+  - A way to relate calls to each other was invented (*WS-Addressing*)
   - A way to deliver events was needed (*WS-Eventing*)
   - Service address hardcoding was a pain, so service discovery was created (*WS-Discovery*)